iFengZhao/ghost-game/doc/Developer's doc.md

 Since this is a basic and very straigtforward project, I only wrote three classes for the programming implementation.
 I will explain below why I designed the game this way.
 ### Trie Class
 Upon reading the game instruction file, I realized this would be a perfect use case for the data structure **Trie**.
+Three methods were implemented in the Trie Class.
 In the game, the system need to constantly two types of checking and validation:
+- `insert`: used to buit a trie object with a word or word list
-- whether the input will form a valid word
+- `is_word`: decide whether the input will form a valid word
-- whether the input will form the begining of a valid word
+- `is_prefix`: decide whether the input will form the begining of a valid word

 Whereas we need to creat a Trie object using the word list, the time complxity is not that bad.
 In the worst senario, the run time for creating a Trie would be ***O(mn)*** where m is the length of the longest key in the trie, and n, the total number of keys in the trie.